aditya02acharya/aditya02acharya/README.md

 ### 👨‍💻 About Me

 I'm a Machine Learning Researcher specializing in Reinforcement Learning and Human–Computer Interaction (HCI).
 My expertise lies in building sophisticated Multi-Agent systems for human-machine teaming.
-Recently I have been dabbling a lot with RAG (Retrieval-Augmented Generation) systems and Conversational AI systems.
+Recently I have been dabbling a lot with social dilemma problems like Stag-Hunt and CleanUP.

 ### 🛠️ Technologies & Tools